 24/7 operating warehouse

 Having your operations running 24/7 is an important part of managing an eCommerce business.
-Thanks to artificial intelligence, warehouses can now run process orders with no interruption.
+Thanks to AI, warehouses can now process orders with no interruption.
 If you implement the right process, the warehouse can even become autonomous.
 When pushed to its maximum, some warehouse are completely automated, where items are only grabbed by robots.
-They don’t even need light, so the place is completely dark, which help saving cost.
+They don’t even need light, so the place is completely dark, which helps with cost savings.
 Some warehouses don’t even need human supervision for several weeks in a row.

 Machine and human collaboration